StatMixedML/Py-BoostLSS/README.md

 ## Motivation

 Existing implementations of Gradient Boosting Machines, such as XGBoost and LightGBM, are mostly designed for single-target regression tasks.
-While efficient for low to medium target-dimensions, the computational cost of estimating these models becomes prohibitive in high-dimensional settings.
+While efficient for low to medium target-dimensions, the computational cost of estimating them becomes prohibitive in high-dimensional settings.

 As an example, consider modelling a multivariate Gaussian distribution with `D=100` target variables, where the covariance matrix is approximated using the Cholesky-Decomposition.
 Modelling all conditional moments requires estimation of `D(D + 3)/2 = 5,150` parameters.
 Because both XGBoost and LightGBM follow a *one vs. all strategy*, with a separate tree grown for each parameter, estimating these many parameters for a large dataset can become computationally very expensive.